 10 Called of God an high priest after the order of Melchisedec.

-51 Every high priest is selected from among the people and is appointed to represent the people in matters related to God, to offer gifts and sacrifices for sins.
-2 He is able to deal gently with those who are ignorant and are going astray, since he himself is subject to weakness.
-3 This is why he has to offer sacrifices for his own sins, as well as for the sins of the people.
-4 And no one takes this honor on himself, but he receives it when called by God, just as Aaron was.
-5 In the same way, Christ did not take on himself the glory of becoming a high priest.
-But God said to him, "You are my Son; today I have become your Father."
-6 And he says in another place, "You are a priest forever, in the order of Melchizedek."
-7 During the days of Jesus' life on earth, he offered up prayers and petitions with fervent cries and tears to the one who could save him from death, and he was heard because of his reverent submission.
-8 Son though he was, he learned obedience from what he suffered 9 and, once made perfect, he became the source of eternal salvation for all who obey him
+51 For every high priest chosen from among men is appointed to act on behalf of men in relation to God, to offer gifts and sacrifices for sins.
+2 He can deal gently with the ignorant and wayward, since he himself is beset with weakness.
+3 Because of this he is obligated to offer sacrifice for his own sins just as he does for those of the people.
+4 And no one takes this honor for himself, but only when called by God, just as Aaron was.
+5 So also Christ did not exalt himself to be made a high priest, but was appointed by him who said to him, "You are my Son, today I have begotten you"; 6 as he says also in another place, "You are a priest forever, after the order of Melchizedek."
+7 In the days of his flesh, JesusGreek he offered up prayers and supplications, with loud cries and tears, to him who was able to save him from death, and he was heard because of his reverence.
+8 Although he was a son, he learned obedience through what he suffered.
+9 And being made perfect, he became the source of eternal salvation to all who obey him,

-10 and was designated by God to be high priest in the order of Melchizedek.
+10 being designated by God a high priest after the order of Melchizedek.